AlexanderWinters/kknds_wiki/wiki/docs/linux/wiki.md

 pass show websites/github
 ```

-If you want to add a url, an email, or any data to a password, you can add it as metadata on the password file:
+If you want to add an url, an email, or any data to a password, you can add it as metadata on the password file:

 ```bash
 pass edit websites/github